 Step 5 & 6: Adjusting the Grayscale or HSL

 This is one of the most essential parts of the digital raw workflow as it involves color management.
 Through this tool, you can add a pop of color where required or tone it down if it seems too much.
 For instance, you can adjust the saturation of those colors you think can make the image resemble the natural surroundings in which it was shot.
 The trick here is to adjust in a way that the onlooker can’t even guess the image was edited.
 Since the camera can’t see or register like the human eye and brain, it is imperative to adjust those settings while editing.
-In this image, I have adjusted the red, green and yellow colors by pushing the respective sliders that indicate each of these colors to accentuate the green background.
+In this image, I have adjusted the red, green, and yellow colors by pushing the respective sliders that indicate each of these colors to accentuate the green background.
 This method is called color correction and it is applicable for video editing as well.
 It is very tricky as well as you tend to overdo it a bit.
-The whole point is to keep the image natural just as you shot it in the wild.
+The whole point is to keep the image natural just as you shot it in the wild bird photography tour.

 You can always revisit your image in hourly intervals in between edits to check if you have overdone some colors and then tone it down.
 This trick helps in overall editing as well.